 - Blitz the biscuits in a blender or bash with a rolling pin until fine breadcrumbs.

-- To make the cheesecake filling add the cream cheese to a large bowl and whisk until smooth, add the whole tin of condensed milk, the double cream and then finally, whisk in the lemon juice squeezed from the 4 lemons and set aside the lemon zest to fold in afterwards (I find the whisk gathers all the zest up so its best to fold this in)
+Add the whole tin of condensed milk, the double cream and then finally, whisk in the lemon juice squeezed from the 4 lemons and set aside the lemon zest to fold in afterwards (I find the whisk gathers all the zest up so its best to fold this in)

 - Plop all the lemon mixture into the cake tin to cover the ginger biscuit base and smooth the surface to avoid lumps and bumps.